 The input switch or relay contact used to activate the Raise Air Manifold Pressure function connects to terminal 31 (Discrete Input C).
 This discrete input changes the control operation by increasing the air manifold pressure reference ramp.
 The ramp can only increase to a software adjusted RAISE AMP BIAS limit.
 The ramp will increase at a software adjusted rate.
+Command control can be configured for Modbus instead of this hardware input.
+The same raise AMP limit and ramp rate apply to the Modbus BW Raise command.
+See "Remote Speed Control" above for description.
 This command is normally used to temporarily raise air manifold pressure and establish the optimum air manifold pressure needed to meet regulatory emission limits, optimize engine fuel consumption or to quickly minimize an abnormal combustion phenomena (such as detonation).